 From 1979 until 1986 I worked for UMC Industries, later named Unidynamics Corporation, and briefly for National Vendors (a Unidynamics subsidiary), following the purchase of Unidynamics by Crane.
 During this time period I programmed primarily in COBOL for manufacturing order entry and inventory/MRP (Material Requirements Planning) systems, on both IBM Series/1 Minicomputers and an IBM mainframe with DOS/VSE and VM/CMS operating systems.
 My duties later included CICS technical Support, VM/CMS security administration, and acting DBA (DataBase Administrator) for the Cincom TOTAL database, for which I installed release 8.15 and enabled CICS Dynamic Transaction Backout and Emergency Restart.

-Since 1986 I have been working for MasterCard International where I learned a great deal about Command Level CICS COBOL programming in a realtime, conversational mode with BTAM, VTAM/SNA, and now TCP/IP network connections.
+In 1986 I began working working for MasterCard International where I learned a great deal about Command Level CICS COBOL programming in a realtime, conversational mode with BTAM, VTAM/SNA, and TCP/IP network connections.
 My experience includes pseudo-conversational CICS programming with BMS maps, as well as conversational CICS programming with long-running tasks for VPN network communications.
 I also participated in a large Year 2000 project that completed successfully.

 I retired from MasterCard in August, 2016, after turning 65.
 Sadly, my long-time girl-friend, Gwendolyn Douglas Bruce, passed away in January of 2016, and it is impossible to describe how much I miss her.

 My other interests include guitar, ukulele, photography, reading, movies, and Contract Bridge.
-In the early 1980's I regularly competed in duplicate club games and occasionally in local Contract Bridge Tournaments, and I plan to resume playing Bridge in the near future.
+In the early 1980's I regularly competed in duplicate club games and occasionally in local Contract Bridge Tournaments, and I recently resumed playing Duplicate Bridge in ACBL sanctioned games.

 I was also Creve Coeur township committeeman for the St. Louis County Libertarian Party Central Committee from 1996 to 2018.
 I was appointed to fill a vacancy in 1995, elected to a four year term in 1996, and re-elected in 2000, 2004, and 2008.
 Township Committeeman is a party office, not a government office, although candidates must file for office in St. Louis County in order to appear on the ballot.
 I retired from the committee in 2018.

 In 1998, I ran as a Libertarian for Missouri State Senate, District 24 (Creve Coeur, Ladue, and University City) and finished last in a three-way race.